 Hallmark Christmas Movies That Should Be Made in Sioux Falls

-It takes anywhere from two to three weeks to film one of these holiday moneymakers unless there is an issue, in which case they get a bit more time.
+It takes anywhere from two to three weeks to film one of these holiday moneymakers.
 Hallmark is very good at making us believe these movies are made in quaint little towns that live for Christmas.

 Love in a Winter Wonderland - Sandra Claus (because at least one character always has a Christmasy name) is the director of the annual Winter Wonderland event in Sioux Falls.
 Having just been hired she is new to the ins and outs of Sioux Falls policies and politics and gets frustrated by the process.
 That is until she meets the handsome, newly single mayor.
 At first, he does nothing but annoy her, but eventually, sparks fly, and suffice it to say - -it's another Merry Christmas at the Falls - over kisses and hot cocoa!

-A Star Falls in South Dakota - Holly Abernathy is Sioux Falls born and bred, Alex Owens is a hot Hollywood newcomer filming a movie in Sioux Falls.
+A Star Falls in South Dakota - Holly Abernathy is Sioux Falls-born and bred, Alex Owens is a hot Hollywood newcomer filming a movie in Sioux Falls.
 She runs a coffee shop & cafe with the best pie in town.
-Alex stops in for a half-caf-mocha-choca latte, which Holly doesn't have of course.
-"We sell coffee, not high-dollar overly sweet and over-hyped crap!"
+Alex stops in for a half-caf-mocha-choco latte, which Holly doesn't have of course.
+"We sell coffee, not high-dollar overly sweet, and over-hyped crap!"
 Alex tries to charm Holly over and over, to no avail, until we finally see a smile and the romance is on.
 Holly ends up selling the coffee shop to her sister and marries Alex in the highest-profile Christmas wedding Sioux Falls has ever seen!

 Christmas Cupcake Controversy - Missy (formal name, Mistletoe) Snow moved to Sioux Falls from Pukwana, to pursue her dream of opening her own cupcakery.
 Things have been going very well until a rival bakery opens across the street.
 Run by the roguishly attractive Sam Ellsworth (see what I did there?).
 They get involved in one-upping each other with outrageous promotions until at the end of one, really long, day, when they realize (over a Hallmark mug full of cocoa) they have more in common, than not.
 They put down the cocoa and turn up the heat!